julplee/medium-articles/synthesio-engineering/my-manager-experience-about-remote-work.md

 # My manager experience about remote work

-## This article describes my experience with remote work as a manager.
-In my current company, we have set a remote-friendly culture which gives every person the ability to work remotely as they want while some others are full-time remote workers
+## This article describes my experience with people of my software team who work as much as they want from home

+In my current company, we have a remote-friendly culture which gives every person the ability to work remotely as much as they want while some others are just full-time remote workers

-As we know that remote work has strong benefits but also drawbacks that we are going to discuss further, we also strongly believe that remote working has a real positive balance in the end.
+We know that remote work has strong benefits but also drawbacks that we are going to discuss further.
+Be that as it may, I strongly believe that remote work has a true positive balance in the end.

   ![Working from home has some drawbacks but a lot of benefits for you… and your company!](images/../../images/my-manager-experience-about-remote-working-01.jpg)

 # A bit of context

-In less than one year we grew from 20 to more than 50 people in R&D with 5 full-time remote workers and the rest of the R&D being able to work remotely as they want.
+In less than one year we grew from 20 to more than 50 people in R&D with 5 full-time remote workers and the rest of the R&D being able to work remotely as much as they want.

-When you join our teams, you can be in one of these two ways:
+If you join our teams, you can be in one of these two modes:

-* you are either a full-remote worker
+* either you are a full-remote worker
 * or you work at the office

 ## If you are a full-remote worker

 It means that you are an engineer living at home.
 You come at the office once a month, two to three days, to meet with the rest of the team.
+Of course the company pays for your travel and hotel.

 ## If you work at the office

-When you work from our buildings, you can enjoy as many remote days as you need or want every week.
+When you work in our buildings, you can enjoy as many remote days as you need or want every week.
 You don’t need to explain why.
-You just have to fill a remote day in the pay tool linked to our calendars so that everybody knows where to find you that is not in the office.
+You just have to fill a remote day in the administrative tool linked with our calendars so that everybody knows where to join you.
+Most likely via Slack then ;-)

 # The Remote only Manifesto